Shahwaiz24/encrypto/README.md

-# encrypto
+# securex

 A military-grade encryption library that makes your tokens and data virtually unbreakable.
-Unlike JWT and other popular packages where tokens can be easily decoded by anyone, encrypto uses AES-256-GCM encryption - the same standard used by governments and banks worldwide.
+Unlike JWT and other popular packages where tokens can be easily decoded by anyone, securex uses AES-256-GCM encryption - the same standard used by governments and banks worldwide.

-**Why encrypto exists:** Most developers use JWT tokens thinking they're secure, but JWT tokens are just base64 encoded - anyone can decode them instantly.
+**Why securex exists:** Most developers use JWT tokens thinking they're secure, but JWT tokens are just base64 encoded - anyone can decode them instantly.
 Even bcrypt and other hashing libraries have known vulnerabilities.
-We built encrypto to solve this critical security gap.
+We built securex to solve this critical security gap.

 **Quantum-resistant security:** Even if a hacker steals your encrypted data and uses the most powerful quantum computers available, it would take over 100 years to crack a single token.
 That's the power of true AES-256-GCM encryption.

-## Why Choose encrypto?
+## Why Choose securex?

 ### 🛡️ **Unbreakable Security**
 - **AES-256-GCM encryption** - Same standard used by US military and banks